 Realised Annual Return

-This graph now shows the average RAR split out for Retail Lenders (13.38% - Down 0.06% MoM) and Institutional (11.76% - Up 0.32% MoM).
-As you can see, with Institutional Lenders funding almost three-quarters of the loan book to date, their RAR has a substantial weighting on the overall Portfolio RAR.
+This graph shows the average RAR split out for Retail Lenders (13.49%) and Wholesale (11.55%).
 The lower RAR for Institutional Lenders is primarily due to their fee structure, and not due to credit performance.

 Individual RAR vs Days since first Investment